 Role of Crown entity boards

 3.51 A Crown entity's board governs the Crown entity, exercises its statutory powers and functions, and may delegate these powers and functions in accordance with section 73 of the Crown Entities Act 2004.
 The board makes decisions about the entity’s operations and appoints its chief executive (where applicable).
 For boards of statutory entities and Crown entity companies, a board’s actions must be consistent with the Crown entity’s objectives, functions, statement of intent, and any statement of performance expectations.

 3.52 The board should maintain open communication with the Minister.
 The Minister, together with the board, has a strong interest in:

 - clearly setting the direction of the Crown entity;

 - ensuring that the entity achieves its objectives, as expressed in legislation and/or the entity's statement of intent;

 Role of monitoring departments

-3.50 The Crown Entities Act provides for Ministers to participate in the process of monitoring Crown entities' performance against their strategic direction, as agreed with the Ministers and set out in their statements of intent.
-Each Crown entity has a monitor (usually the department in the relevant portfolio), which assists the Minister with appointing and maintaining an effective board, setting direction and performance expectations, and monitoring performance.
+3.53 The Crown Entities Act 2004 provides for Ministers to participate in the process of setting the entity's strategic direction through its statement of intent, and setting the annual performance expectations through its statement of performance expectations, and monitoring their performance.
+Each Crown entity has a monitor (usually the agency in the relevant portfolio), which assists the Minister with appointing and maintaining an effective board, setting direction and performance expectations, and monitoring performance.
 In addition, monitors undertake other statutory functions on their own behalf, administering appropriations and legislation, tendering advice to Ministers, and undertaking any other activities required under statute.
-The monitor's role for statutory entities is set out in section 27A of the Crown Entities Act, and in section 88A for Crown entity companies.
+The monitor's role for statutory entities is set out in section 27A of the Crown Entities Act 2004, and in section 88A for Crown entity companies.